I (Michael Weingarth) founded Pillars of Learning in 2009 to answer a very simple question:

 “Why can’t standardized tests accurately predict the difference between difficulty and complexity from a student’s perspective?”

-As he grew more experienced in the classroom, what he began to see was breakdowns between functional compensation patterns and too much rigor or environmental stress: “Why can’t I predict what a student will find difficult more precisely and why can’t I predict when and how they’ll succeed?”
+As I grew more experienced in the classroom, what I began to see was breakdowns between functional compensation patterns but had no language to accurately capture what I was seeing.
+Instead, I asked questions like: “Why can’t I predict what a student will find difficult more precisely and why can’t I predict when and how they’ll succeed?”

-The company’s roots are in working with high achieving students with recently diagnosed or as-yet-undiagnosed learning issues as well as students with low self-confidence or profound test anxiety.
-Michael found the work with those populations engaging, and to better serve them, Michael and his first group of tutors had to become quickly conversant with cognition, memory, processing, trauma, race and gender bias, their own implicit biases, and basic cognitive behavioral therapy techniques used to help shift procrastination and avoidance.
-Ever since, the company maintains a high degree of investment in staffing tutors who are driven and eager to expand their knowledge base.
-We hire tutors not just to teach content, but to understand how a student’s learning environment provides support and/or friction, and to work with what is present, rather the superimpose ideas and concepts from prescriptive pedagogy.
+Our roots are in working with high achieving students with recently diagnosed or as-yet-undiagnosed learning issues as well as students with low self-confidence or profound test anxiety, but the methods we’ve produced are, to use a buzzword, “neuroinclusive”.
+They work for everyone.
+I personally continue to find the work with neurodivergent students, gifted children, and children who hate/dislike school fascinating because every brain presents a unique set of fine-tuned responses to so many different sets of contexts and stimuli.
+However, my first group of tutors, substantially less engaged in this research than I was and with far less free time as 4th year med students from Yale, had to become quickly conversant with cognition, memory, processing, trauma, race and gender bias, their own implicit biases about achievement and intelligence, and basic therapeutic techniques used to help shift procrastination and avoidance so that we could make sure our students succeeded with methods they could replicate and practice on their own to eventually become self-sufficient.
+Ever since that frantic rush to build a resource bank for that first crew of tutors, the company maintains a high degree of investment in staffing tutors who are driven and eager to expand their knowledge base and absolutely love to show up, learn new stuff, share that knowledge with kids, and help their students become self-sufficient.
+We hire tutors not just to teach content, but to understand how a student’s learning environment and learning history provides support and/or friction, and to work with what is present, what strengths and challenges show up, rather than superimpose ideas and concepts from prescriptive pedagogy.

 In 11 years, we’ve come a long way.
 Learn more about our journey to deeply understand learning difference.